Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Get a copy of your credit report.
-You can request a free credit report from the major bureaus.
-This allows you to make sure all the details listed are current and accurate.
+You can request a credit report from the major bureaus, which allows you to make sure all the details listed are current and accurate.
 It can also give you a better understanding of how you can improve your finances.
 For example, if you see a lot of listings for late payments, you may want to focus on paying your bills on time to help improve your credit score before you apply for your next card.

 Frequently asked questions about declined credit card applications